 In the recent years, there is a lot of buzz around IoT technologies and while some industries and verticals (such as industry and smart cities) received them very well, agriculture seems to take a more careful dip, and majority of

-Over the years, several Decision Support Systems (DSS) have been developed to help winegrowers, vineyard consultants and other viticulture experts in the management of grapevine disease,
+Over the years, several Decision Support Systems (DSS) have been developed to help winegrowers, vineyard consultants and other viticulture experts to manage grapevine diseases and pests,

 This article is mainly interesting for bigger wineries and vineyards, in which there are more workers doing certain types of work.
 At eVineyard, we work with some very big wineries, that have a structured vineyard management team: there are key